MosesMuiru/Niko-Safe/niko_safe/README.md

     uses setellite technology to determine the location might be accurate but mostly it is 2D(latitude and longitude) the 3D (you add attidude)

+## things to implement
+help
+    a place where i will ask for help this will provide step by step guide on how to use this system

+some analysis
+    this will contain a page where all reported matters have been reported

+how to implement the emergency system
+    create a trigger function containing the following voice trigger
+        sms dispatch
+    this should either happen simultenously
+## authenticatin
+    when a user has login
+    a confirmation message is sent to his phone should contain the following
+        1. your name
+        2. a unique moses password
+        this is for login

+    when registering, to view you details
+        You enter your garget id
+        enter the unique code sent via sms